 People reasonably suspected of internally concealing a suspicious substance may be detained by a customs officer or police officer.
 The chief executive officer of Customs or a police officer must then seek a detention order (up to 48 hours, but renewable) from a judge or magistrate.

 If the person detained does not consent to an internal search, the customs or police officer must apply to a judge for an order for a medical practitioner to carry out the search.

 Searches of property

-To enter a person’s home or any other private property without an invitation, the police must have a search warrant (except in emergency situations such as chasing an escaping suspect, or where there is apparently an assault occuring on the premises).
-To obtain a search warrant, the police must swear on oath to an authorised officer that they have reasonable suspicion of a crime being committed on those premises, and the basis of that suspicion.
+To enter a person’s home or any other private property without the invitation or consent of an occupier, the police must have a search warrant (except in emergency situations such as chasing an escaping suspect, or where there is apparently an assault occurring on the premises).
+To obtain a search warrant, the police must swear on oath to an authorised officer, that they have reasonable suspicion of a crime being committed on those premises, and the basis of that suspicion.